 Want to visit Los Muertos Beach?
 Let me help!
 I live in Puerto Vallarta, a 15-minute walk from Playa Los Muertos, and take my dog there almost every day… so I know it pretty well!
 In this guide, I’m sharing everything you need to make the most of your time visiting Playa Los Muertos.

 One of the most famous places in Puerto Vallarta is Los Muertos Beach.
-It’s right in the city’s bustling Zona Romantica, the center of tourism in PV.
+It’s right in the city’s bustling Zona Romantica, the center of tourism.

 Featuring the iconic sail-shaped pier, some of the best restaurants in town, and several happening bars, Playa Los Muertos is one place you definitely want to put on your Puerto Vallarta itinerary.

 Where is Los Muertos beach Puerto Vallarta located?

 Los Muertos Beach is located in the Romantic Zone of Puerto Vallarta, Mexico.
 It’s within walking distance from downtown Puerto Vallarta, making it easily accessible for tourists.

 I love walking along the Malecon from El Centro to Los Muertos, which is right after you cross a bridge over the Rio Cuale.

 If you’re walking the Malecon, the first beach you arrive at is technically Playa Olas Altas (Beach of High Waves).

 Keep heading south until you arrive at Los Muertos Pier, which you can’t miss.
 That stretch of sand from here down to the rocky outcrop is Playa Los Muertos.

 You can also access the beach from many streets in Zona Romantica if you’re walking through town.
 Every single cab driver knows this place, and many bus lines end just a few blocks away, so it’s easy to come and go.